M.S. in Computer and Information Science

 Distance/Online Learning

-The MS in Computer and Information Science program is ranked 6th among Best Online Computer Information Technology Masters' Programs by US News and World Report for 2021.
+The MS in Computer and Information Science program is ranked #20 of the 2023 Best Online Programs by US News & World Report.
 The distance learning options we offer enable students outside the metropolitan area to earn their MS degree from Marquette.
 For students in the area, distance learning gives you the flexibility to continue working on your degree during out of town assignments or after a relocation.

 Admission Requirements